Downtown

 Downtown festival on Main Street in downtown in Minot, ND

-Experience dynamic art events like Thursdays Downtown, part of Arts in the City, where live performances, interactive art demonstrations, and street art fill the streets with creativity and energy.
+Experience an arts festival, Thursdays Downtown, where live performances, interactive art demonstrations, and street art fill the streets.

 Shop Downtown